djacoshenk/notes/ajax-basics.md

 3. Open a request
 4. Send the request - send off the request to the web server

-* AJAX requests only work through a web server, which can be achieved by running a local server or uploading to a web server.
-* Web servers usually respond to AJAX requests with a simple text response - "form subbmitted!", "error!".
-* Two common data interchange formats are XML and JSON.
-JSON has become the most popular way to exchange data with AJAX.

 ```javascript
 var xhr = new XMLHttpRequest();
 xhr.onreadystatechange = function () { // create a call back function